dimagi/commcare-cloud/quick_cluster_install/README.md

 Change directory
 > cd quick_cluster_install/

-Run the following command:
+(Optional) Run the following command:
 > cp sample_environment.yml.sample cluster.yml

 Fill out the new environment's details.
+If this step is left out, the script will prompt you for the ncessary fields and create the file for you.

 #### Step 2: Provision machines